John Brown

 Researching your Cherokee Heritage

-John Brown believed that he could free the slaves, and he selected Harpers Ferry as his starting point.
-Determined to seize the 100,000 weapons at the Arsenal and to use the Blue Ridge Mountains for guerrilla warfare, abolitionist Brown launched his raid on Sunday evening, October 16, 1859.
-His 21-man "army of liberation" seized the Armory and several other strategic points.
 Thirty-six hours after the raid begun, with most of his men killed or wounded, Brown was captured in the Armory fire engine house (now known as "John Brown's Fort") when U.S. Marines, led by Robert E. Lee, stormed the building.
 Brought to trial at nearby Charles Town, Brown was found guilty of treason, of conspiring with slaves to rebel, and murder.
 He was hanged on December 2, 1859.
 John Brown's short-lived raid failed, but his trial and execution focused the nation's attention on the moral issue of slavery and propelled the nation toward civil war.

-John Brown: American Abolitionist
+John Brown History : An American Abolitionist

 John Brown was born into a deeply religious family in Torrington, Connecticut, in 1800.
 Led by a father who was vehemently opposed to slavery, the family moved to northern Ohio when John was five, to a district that would become known for its antislavery views.

-During his first fifty years, Brown moved about the country, settling in Ohio, Pennsylvania, Massachusetts, and New York, and taking along his ever-growing family (He would father twenty children.).
+During his first fifty years, Brown moved about the country, settling in Ohio, Pennsylvania, Massachusetts, and New York, and taking along his ever-growing family (He would father twenty children).
 Working at various times as a farmer, wool merchant, tanner, and land speculator, he was never financially successful -- he even filed for bankruptcy in his forties.
 His lack of funds, however, did not prevent him from supporting and promoting his beliefs.
 He helped finance the publication of David Walker's Appeal and Henry Highland's "Call to Rebellion" speech.
 He gave land to fugitive slaves.
 His family even raised a black youth as one of their own.
 He also participated in the Underground Railroad and, in 1851, helped establish the League of Gileadites, an organization that worked to protect escaped slaves from slave catchers.

 In 1847, Frederick Douglass met Brown for the first time in Springfield, Massachusetts.
 Regarding the meeting, Douglass exclaimed

 that "Though a white gentleman, he [Brown] is in sympathy a black man, and, as deeply interested in our cause, as though his own soul had been pierced with the iron of slavery."
+It was at this meeting that Brown first outlined his plan to Douglass to lead a war to free slaves.

 Brown moved to the black community of North Elba, New York, in 1849.
 The community had been established by philanthropist Gerrit Smith, who donated tracts of at least 50 acres “to black families willing to clear and farm the land.”
 Brown, knowing that many of the families were finding life in this isolated area difficult, offered to establish his farm there in order to lead by example and to act as a "kind father to them."